 London Broil Marinade

 Our London Broil in smoker recipe uses a simple, yet flavorful, marinade comprised of Chipotle peppers, honey, garlic, olive oil and salt.
-Once the marinade ingredients are combined, just slater it on the beef and let sit a minimum of 4 hours up to 12 hours.
+Once the marinade ingredients are combined, just slather it on the beef and let sit a minimum of 4 hours up to 12 hours.
 Anything more than 12 will cause the meat to break down and get mushy.
 Anything less than 4 hours won’t let the meat benefit from the tenderizing the marinade provides.

 What Cut Of Meat Is London Broil